 Canada home price rose 10.1% year-over-year in February 2014 from January 2014

-TORONTO-- Canadian existing-home sales rose 0.3% in February from January as real-estate activity rebounded in some Canadian cities that were hit by harsh winter weather, the country's real-estate trade group said in its monthly report Monday.
+TORONTO– Canadian existing home sales rose 0.3% in February from January as real-estate activity rebounded in some Canadian cities that were hit by harsh winter weather, the country’s real-estate trade group said in its monthly report Monday.
 This is impacting the home price Canada wide.

 CREA said the price gain reflects strong sales activity in some of Canada’s most active and expensive markets, including the Greater Vancouver area, which posted the biggest year-over-year increase in sales activity by a large margin.